rosisneupane/backend/README.md

 ## 🔧 Setup and Installation

-Follow these steps to get the project up and running locally
+Follow these steps to get the project up and running locally.

 Create a Virtual Environment
 Using venv to manage dependencies.